Creative Briefs: Guide + Templates & Examples

 Get our social media creative brief template

-Aside from the basic categories a creative brief should have, you should also specify which social media channels you are focusing on in the social media brief.
+Aside from the basic categories, there’s also a section where you specify which social media platforms you are focusing on.

-For example, if your target audience are teenagers and people in their early 20s, you will probably focus on TikTok and Instagram.
-But if you are targeting business people in their 30s and 40s, your main focus should be LinkedIn.
+For example, if your target audience is teenagers and people in their early 20s, you will probably focus on TikTok and Instagram.
+But, if you are targeting business professionals, your main focus should be LinkedIn.

 Website creative brief template